geraldselvino/GNSNet/README.md

 =====================================
-Library that simplifies network programming in C++/CLI, the library provides a very simplified interface for communicating to the network using TCP/IP sockets, UDP sockets and FTP client.
-This library is also packaged with a simple "seamless TCP/IP server". i.e. you can have a simple yet fully working multi-client server just by invoking StartService() method at the instance of ServerSocket.
+Library that simplifies network programming in C++/CLI, the library provides a very simplified interface for communicating to the network using TCP/IP sockets, UDP sockets and also includes a class library that can be used as an FTP client.
+This library is also packaged with a simple yet fully functioning multi-client TCP/IP server through the StartService() method.

 Platform
 ============================